JohnLCaron/rlauxe/README.md

 - Describe each contest name, candidates, contest type (eg Plurality, IRV, Dhondt, ...), etc. in the _ContestInfo_.
 - Count the votes in the usual way.
 The reported winner(s) and the reported margins are based on this vote count.
   Use the votes, the number of valid cards (Nc), the number of votes cast (Ncast), and the ContestInfo to create the _Contest_.
-- If this is a multicontest election, you may need to create _Batch_ objects that describe each contest's _sample population_ , the set of cards that might contain the contest.
+- If this is a multicontest election, you may need to create _Batch_ objects that describe each contest's _sample population_, the set of cards that might contain the contest.
 Count the number of cards in the population to get _Npop_ which is used to calculate the contest's _diluted margin_.
 See [SamplePopulations](docs/SamplePopulations.md) for details.
 - The rlauxe software generates the assertions needed to prove if the winners are correct.
-Add the assertions and Npop to the Contest to get the  _ContestWithAssertion_.
+Add the assertions and Npop to the Contest to get the  _ContestWithAssertions_.

 Commitment:
 - Configuration information is set in ElectionInfo.